TrebuTrey/MachineLearning/README.md

 ## Repo Install Instructions

 1. Identify a location on the hard drive (i.e. ~/Documents).
-2. Clone the repository (creates a folder "ImageRec" at the location of the clone)
+2. Clone the repository (creates a folder "MachineLearning" at the location of the clone)
 ```bash
 git clone https://github.com/TrebuTrey/MachineLearning
 ```